The Art Department has achieved much in recent years and contributed widely to the success of the school.

 It is gratifying to see a number of our students embark upon a range of art related degree courses in Architecture, Textiles, Fashion Journalism, Graphic Illustration and Fine Art as well as Art Foundation Courses upon leaving Bablake.

 The department believes in creating as many opportunities as possible to foster the visual awareness of pupils and to stretch the abilities of those pupils with an interest or aptitude for the subject.
 To this end we provide an Art Club at lunchtimes as well as after school activities for exam groups.
-Workshops are also provided for Sixth form pupils to work with practising artists.
+Workshops are also provided for Sixth form and lower school pupils to work with practising artists.